 But those scientific responses don’t just happen with any old story, only those that engage our full attention and imagination.
 This is what data scientists have been trying to recreate for a number of years now to communicate actionable insights in a way that engages the minds of key decision-makers, and allow those memorable insights to be brought to mind time and again just like the memorable moments of a story.
 Take a look at our infographic below to find out the science behind storytelling:

-Telling the Story of Data
+Telling a Story with Data

 The creation of a story isn’t as easy as it seems.
 There are lots of elements to consider as outlined above, such as structure (whether that’s the overall narrative arc or the many subplots to keep momentum going), the key characters that the writer needs to focus on in order to drive the plot forward, and the action sequences that engage the imagination through dynamic drama.